prajwalkhairnar/flipkart_product_review_sentiment_analysis/README.md

 <br>
 <br>

-<li> Topic Modelling performed for product names and summary of review features.
+- Topic Modelling performed for product names and summary of review features.
 Topics visualized in a 2D space for inter-topic distance
 <br>
 <br>
 <br>